sourcehut-mirrors/chawan/doc/css.md

 * The `-cha-colspan` and `-cha-rowspan` properties have the same effect as the `colspan` and `rowspan` attributes on tables.

-* The `-cha-first-node` and `-cha-last-node` selectors apply to elements that have no preceding/subsequent sibling node that is either an element node or a text node with non-whitespace contents.
-(Modeled after `-moz-first-node` and `-moz-last-node`.)
+* The `:-cha-first-node` and `:-cha-last-node` pseudo-classes apply to elements that have no preceding/subsequent sibling node that is either an element node or a text node with non-whitespace contents.
+(Modeled after `:-moz-first-node` and `:-moz-last-node`.)

 * If `buffer.mark-links` is set, the `::-cha-link-marker` pseudo-element will be generated on all anchor elements.